Akash-Bhiwgade/Basic-Regression/README.md

 Libraries used are Numpy, Pandas, Scikit-learn.

-Cross validated using lieanr regression and SVM.
+Cross validated using linear regression and SVM.